 Special Introductory “Website Offer”

 Your First and Second Introductory Visits (Consultation, Examination, and Follow-Up to Review the Findings) are regularly $225.
-This month, you can receive these visits for only $135, a savings of $90!
-For additional savings, if you attend an upcoming free introductory workshop before your first visit, you will save an additional $45!
+This month, you can receive these visits for only $150, a savings of $75!
 (Be sure to mention this “website offer” when scheduling!)

 First Visit: 45 Minutes

 We welcome you to Well Being for Life and look forward to meeting with you!
 On this visit, Dr. Anne will learn about your past and present health concerns and your wellness goals.
 Should you decide that this is the right place for you, Dr. Anne will perform a Documented Spine and Posture Examination to evaluate the various aspects of the shape, position, tone, and tension in your spinal system.

 Dr. Anne will take two digital pictures of you (one from the front and one from the side) and perform an Advanced Computerized Posture Analysis to determine the amount of stress your body is experiencing due to posture imbalance.
 Posture is one of the greatest indicators of present and future health and well being.